cncf/tag-security/community/assessments/projects/kubescape/self-assessment.md

 This document provides Kubescape users with an initial understanding of Kubescape's security, where to find existing security documentation, Kubescape's plans for security, and a general overview of Kubescape's security practices, both for the development of Kubescape and its operational security.

-This document provides the CNCF TAG-Security with an initial understanding of Kubescape to assist in a joint assessment necessary for projects under incubation.
-Taken together, this document and the joint assessment serve as a cornerstone for if and when Kubescape is preparing for a security audit.

 ## Security functions and features